kammitama5/kammitama5.github.io/_posts/2023-01-02-Monday-January-2nd.md

   - Gammoids!!!!!
 Cotransversal matroids.
 We shall see more (Mason 1972a).
 A matroid is a strict ganoid iff its dual matroid is transversal.
 The dual of an F-representable matroid is F-representable, so every strict gammoid is representable.

 ## Notes
 - Omg this Notes app is horrible.
 It keeps changing my text :(.
 I might just use another doc or something next time.
+Omg it's so baaad.
 - Apparently there is a [Matroids.org](http://matroidunion.org/?p=1445): I was looking for more info on blockers and clutters.
 - Apparently a "fair amount" of Shamir Secret sharing work has included ports of matroid (specifically of rank 3, but I’m not sure why rank 3 in particular;
 does this have to do with paving, since paving is a matroid less than rank two?
 Or the r-spike property (so that the matroid is self-dual), or both?).